 Raising children on a tight budget became a reality as we went from one child to three.
 Like many families, we were straddled with child care costs higher than the rent or the taxes we paid.
 We also had “responsible” expenses like life insurance and 401(k)s we couldn’t stop paying.

 After a while, it helped when my eldest went to kindergarten and we no longer had to pay for his preschool costs.
 But over time, we still experienced moments of tightening our budget.

-For instance, I had to be smart with our money when I left my full-time job to start my own business (this one!).
-We also bought a home, relinquishing our down payment only to face a few surprising costs of home ownership (hello, broken water main!).
+For instance, I had to be smart with our money when I left my full-time job to start my own business.
+We also bought a home and mortgage, relinquishing our down payment only to face a few surprising costs of home ownership (hello, broken water main!).